WORKING FROM HOME? HERE’S WHAT TO DO

 - Position the monitor at least 20 inches (51 cm) from your eyes—about an arm’s length distance.
 If your screen is larger, add more viewing distance.

 According to the NHS, climates such as the UK's, we should drink about 1.2 litres (six to eight glasses) of fluid every day to stop us getting dehydrated.
 When you’re in the zone, it is easy to get distracted and not drink enough water.
 Tea and coffee do not count… as caffeine is a mild diuretic.
-We recommend plenty of water, and a Tonic Health a day – max strength zinc and vitamins C, and D.
+We recommend plenty of water, and a Tonic Health – max strength zinc and vitamins C, and D.

 Without the usual flow of the day breaking up your work cycle, you may be tempted to work constantly.
 Use timers (25-30-minute work intervals with a 5 min break) or 90-minute focus sprints to give yourself a break and maintain your focus and productivity.
 Use this time to read, doodle or draw, daydream, walk, listen to music, talk to friends, spend time with your pet or make a warm drink.